nfagerlund/puppet/api_docs/http_resource_type.md

 Search
 ------

-List all resource types matching a regular expression:
+List all resource types matching a regular expression.
+Returns an array of resource_type response objects (see "Schema" below).

     GET /:environment/resource_types/:search_string

-`search_string` is a Ruby regular expression.
+The `search_string` is required.
+It must be either a Ruby regular expression or the string `*` (which will match all resource types).
 Surrounding slashes are stripped.
-It can also be the string `*`, which will match all resource types.
-It is required.
+Note that if you want to use the `?` character in a regular expression, it must be escaped as `%3F`.

 ### Parameters

-* `kind`: Filter the returned resource types by the `kind` field.
+* `kind`: Optional.
+Filter the returned resource types by the `kind` field.
   Valid values are `class`, `node`, and `defined_type`.

 ### Responses